 Wendy O’Connor & Mikayla Mericle

-Wendy O’Connor and Deanne Flessner are your Major Advisors in the School of Biological Sciences (SBS).
+Wendy O’Connor and Mikayla Mericle are your Major Advisors in the School of Biological Sciences (SBS).
 They are familiar with your degree requirements and the faculty in SBS.
 Your major advisors are excellent sources for you throughout your time at the University of Nebraska-Lincoln (UNL).
-Wendy and Deanne are here to help you!
+Wendy and Mikayla are here to help you!

 - Navigate degree requirements and ACE requirements